 Musculoskeletal: muscle weakness.

 Nervous System: vertigo, insomnia, memory impairment, neuropathy (including peripheral neuropathy).

 Special Senses: taste disturbance.

-In addition to the events reported above, as with other drugs in this class, the following events have been reported rarely during postmarketing experience with Pravastatin sodium, regardless of causality assessment:
+In addition to the events reported above, as with other drugs in this class, the following events have been reported during postmarketing experience with Pravastatin Sodium, regardless of causality assessment:

 There have been rare reports of immune-mediated necrotizing myopathy associated with statin use [see Warnings and Precautions (5.1)].

 Nervous System: dysfunction of certain cranial nerves (including alteration of taste, impairment of extraocular movement, facial paresis), peripheral nerve palsy.

 There have been rare postmarketing reports of cognitive impairment (e.g., memory loss, forgetfulness, amnesia, memory impairment, confusion) associated with statin use.
 These cognitive issues have been reported for all statins.
 The reports are generally nonserious, and reversible upon statin discontinuation, with variable times to symptom onset (1 day to years) and symptom resolution (median of 3 weeks).